 When established a Fatsia japonica will look after itself.
 It only needs watering in drought conditions.
 Feed with a good handful of blood, fish and bone in April and August.
 In July and August some of the leaves often turn yellow, these should be removed along with their stems.

 As the shrub ages, occasionally remove any stems which have become bare and straggly.
 New shoots will quickly reappear from the base to take their place.

 Prune to the required height and shape (no special techniques required) each year in late Spring.
-Overgrown plants can be pruned to half their height and width and will soon grow back.
+Overgrown plants can be pruned to less than half their height and width and will soon grow back.